kookman/nats/README.md

 # nats
-Nats client library built on vibe.d
+A basic [Nats](http://nats.io) client library for Dlang, built on vibe.d